New coronavirus case of unknown origin in California; U.S. to push production of protective gear

 “In every case, people are being treated and by all accounts are doing well,” U.S. Vice President Mike Pence said on Friday during a live-streamed news conference.

 The outbreak started in China late last year.
-Latest figures from China indicated that nearly 80,000 people have been infected, with more than 2,800 deaths in China. [nB9N28N025] The World Health Organization reported 57 deaths in 46 other countries.
+Latest figures from China indicated that nearly 80,000 people have been infected, with more than 2,800 deaths in China.
+The World Health Organization reported 57 deaths in 46 other countries.

 Anthony Fauci, a doctor who heads the National Institute of Allergy and Infectious Diseases, said in a closed-door briefing in the U.S. House of Representatives that the sustained spread of the coronavirus meant there would be many more infections in the United States, according to a source.